 Hofu’s manhole cover was very beautiful, it’s been a while since I’ve seen any coloured ones!

-The festival didn’t start until after sunset but I arrived earlier in the day to see some of the sites around town.
-Hofu (and if you see the word “tofu” somewhere throughout this blog, please forgive me, the corrector keeps changing the city’s name) isn’t really a tourist hotpot, but it has a couple of places worth seeing if you’re in the area.
+The festival didn’t start until after sunset so I arrived earlier in the day to see some of the sites around town.
+Hofu (and if you see the word “tofu” somewhere throughout this blog, please forgive me, the spelling corrector keeps changing the city’s name) isn’t really a tourist hotpot, but it has a couple of places worth seeing if you’re in the area.

 Hofu also has a big Buddha statue next to the garden.